ncase/ncase.github.io/faq/I Am Bad At Emails.md

 Sex: Infrequent

-Pronouns: I'm *personally* ok with any pronoun, but if you need to pick one for a blog post or Wiki article, they/them works!
+Pronouns: I'm *personally* ok with any pronoun, but if you need to pick one for a blog post or Wiki article, she/her or they/them works!

 Citizenship: Canada (born in Singapore)